guppyfish123/SOC_Lab/Setup/Cortex-VirusTotal.md

 <br><br>

 ## VirusTotal API
-VirusTotal provides a REST API which enabled us to query the SaerchEngine of VirusTotal remotily with ease.
+VirusTotal provides a REST API which enabled us to query the SaerchEngine of VirusTotal remotely with ease.
 Before we can setup up our VirusTotal Cortex Analyzer, we will need to register for a API key to use in order to connect with the VirusTotal from our Cortex Host.
-These API keys will only be issued when you create an account with VirusTotal which has no cost required, though they do have a payed version which unlocks further functionality.
+These API keys will only be issued when you create an account with VirusTotal which has no cost required, though they do have a paid version which unlocks further functionality.
 If you don't already have an account with VirusTotal, head over to [virustotal.com](https://www.virustotal.com/gui/join-us) to signup.
 <br><br>
 Once you have an account and have signed into VisusTotal, head over to your to top right hand side of your window and click on your profile pick.
 From the menu listed click on ***API Key*** which we redirect you